AATechCulture/WeSmart/README.md

 Benefits:
 * For Students: Engaging and culturally relevant educational experiences tailored to their needs.
 * For Teachers/Mentors: Real-time tracking and actionable insights for personalized intervention.
-* Long-term goal of reducing the pipeline to incarceration by improving literacy and addressing socio-emotional needs.
+* The long-term goal is to reduce the pipeline to incarceration by improving literacy and addressing socio-emotional needs.
 ​
 ## Tech Overview
 * Website Deployed Link: https://superb-alfajores-2729f4.netlify.app
-**... what tech was used to bring this project to life?**
+* Frontend: We developed the website using Flutter, ensuring a seamless and responsive user interface.
+For authentication, we integrated Firebase, providing secure and efficient user management.

+* Backend: We used Django as our framework for server-side logic, data processing, and API endpoints.
+The backend is hosted on Heroku, ensuring scalability and reliable uptime.

+* AI Model Integration: For AI capabilities, we integrated the ChatGPT API to provide intelligent, context-aware interactions and recommendations.
 ​
 ​
 ### Link to Video Pitch